jfloresc/scripts-distance-fluctuations/README.md

 I have written some python scripts, to calculate these fluctuations and plot them in a matrix plot.

-I am using mdtraj, matplotlib and cython (for trajectory analysis, plotting and fast calculations).
+These scripts require mdtraj, matplotlib and cython modules (for trajectory analysis, plotting and fast calculations).
 You could install them in Maria's cluster using pip:

 pip install Cython
 pip install matplotlib